BrownCSCI1230/lab04_transforms/README.md

 ### 3.1 World Space

 Think of world space as your default overarching coordinate system.
 Everything else gets placed into the scene relative to the origin and units of the world's coordinate system.
+World space is arbitrarily defined and acts as a fixed space within which everything else can be defined.
 In the transformation graph we've been looking at, it is the root that everything else stems from.

 ### 3.2 Camera Space

 Camera space is what you learned about in part 2 of this lab.
-It is the coordinate system defined by the camera's position and orientation.
-In camera space, everything else in the world is relative to the camera's view.
+It is the coordinate system defined by the camera's position and rotation.
+In camera space, everything else in the world is relative to the camera's view, with the camera being placed at the origin, and its $uvw$ axes becoming the $xyz$.
 In part 2, we went over how to get the view  matrix, which takes world space points and transforms them into camera space.

 ### 3.3 Object Space